 *Not all board members are present.

-Daniel E. Atkins is the Kellogg Professor of Community Information in the School of Information and is a professor in the Division of Computer Science and Engineering in the College of Engineering.
+Daniel E. Atkins is the Professor Emeritus of Information, Professor Emeritus of Electrical Engineering and Computer Science at the University of Michigan.
+Previously, Atkins was the Kellogg Professor of Community Information in the School of Information.
 He is also coordinator of the Community Informatics specialization within the SI Master of Science in Information program.

 Dr. Atkins also serves part-time as U-M associate vice president for research, cyberinfrastructure, a position which reports to the Office of the Vice President for Research and the Office of the Provost.